FidoSysop Last Updated

 Since the ISS is in darkness during part of each orbit, the images will be dark at those times.
 During periods of loss of signal with the ground or when HDEV is not operating, a gray color slate or previously recorded video may be seen.

-Conservative Blogger stumping for Trump 2020 and Hobbyist DOS days Fidonet Bulletin Board System Operator (BBS SysOp) turned net guru.
+Conservative Blogger stumping for Donald Trump and Hobbyist DOS days Fidonet Bulletin Board System Operator (BBS SysOp) turned net guru.
 Specializing in FREE Webmaster Help.
 SEO, Social Media, Tweaking and Modding WordPress.
 Need help?
 Ask Doc!